On Ray Anderson's Show on August 28th, the final day of Big L

 Four Seasons.
 All of those artistes were featured in his final show, with three

 sadly passed away while he was working on Radio England in 1966.
-Unfortunately,
+He does not mention either parent's name.
+Sharing the Four Seasons track

-were "The old Radio England gang, Phil Martin, Bill Berry, Alan Black, Boom
+were, "The old Radio England gang, Phil Martin, Bill Berry, Alan Black, Boom

 Boom Brannigan, Ron O'Quinn, Larry Dean, Jerry Smithwick and all the boys."